GoldJns/rateme-nextgen/README.md

 ### Terraform Workflows
 - `Terraform create` to provision cluster and nodes
-- `Terraform destro ` to delete cluster and nodes
+- `Terraform destroy` to delete cluster and nodes

 ### Build-push-image Workflow
 We use Github Actions to build the projects/dockerfiles and pusht them to the Github Container Registry.